danielathome19/AP-Computer-Science/Notes/Unit_00.md

 4. Run your program either with your editor's Run button or by typing `java YOUR_FILENAME_HERE.java` in the command line
 5. Repeat!

 You can find a brief tutorial on writing and running your first program at ----------.
 Note that many of the code examples provided are "snippets" of programs (i.e., parts of the code necessary to run a program) rather than every detail (such as the `public class` and `public static void main...` declarations).
-For all intents and purposes, assume that any code snippets may be ran by pasting them into a new program using the aforementioned template in the blank space in the middle.
+For all intents and purposes, assume that any code snippets may be run by pasting them into a new program using the aforementioned template in the blank space in the middle.
 For example:

 _To print out some text to the console, use `System.out.println("YOUR TEXT GOES HERE IN THE QUOTES");`, making sure each line ends with a semicolon `;`:_
 ```java